knative/docs/docs/eventing/sinks/integration-sink/README.md

 ![stage](https://img.shields.io/badge/Stage-alpah-red?style=flat-square)
 ![version](https://img.shields.io/badge/API_Version-v1alpha1-red?style=flat-square)

 The `IntegrationSink` is a Knative Eventing custom resource supporting selected [_Kamelets_](https://camel.apache.org/camel-k/latest/kamelets/kamelets.html) from the [Apache Camel](https://camel.apache.org/) project.
 Kamelets allow users to connect to 3rd party system for improved connectivity, they can act as "sources" or as "sinks".
-Therefore the `IntegrationSink` allows to send data to external systems out of Knative Eventing in the format of CloudEvents.
+Therefore the `IntegrationSink` allows sending data to external systems out of Knative Eventing in the format of CloudEvents.
 The integration sink is part of the Knative Eventing core installation.

 ## Supported Kamelet sinks